Horsley, Northumberland: Landmarks

+The Hearth Arts Centre

+The Hearth Centre (Horsley) Ltd was established in the village in 2004 as a charity.

 Transport

 Air

 The nearest airport is Newcastle International Airport, which is around 8.5 mi from the village by road.
 Carlisle Lake District Airport and Teesside International Airport are located around 43 and 47 mi from the village respectively.

 Bus

 The village is served by two buses per hour to Hexham and Newcastle, with one bus per hour to Carlisle.

 Rail

 The nearest National Rail stations are located around 2.5 mi from the village at Wylam and Prudhoe, both of which serve the Tyne Valley Line, with services operated by Northern Trains.
 From Wylam, there is an hourly service to both Hexham and Newcastle.
 There is a more regular service at Prudhoe, with three trains per hour to Hexham and Newcastle, as well as a twice-hourly service to Carlisle.

 Road

 The village is located near to the A69 road, which runs for 54 mi, from Carlisle to the A1 at Denton Burn.
 The former route of the A69, now the B6528, used to run through the village to Heddon-on-the-Wall, but is now bypassed.